luong-komorebi/Begin-Latex-in-minutes/readme.md

 \end{figure}
 ```

 :bangbang: **Tips**: Put [width=\linewidth] to scale the image to the width of the document.
 If you want to float the image, then you need to attribute the begin with a certain value.
 Also, the fig is for later reference so name it with care.

 ```tex
 \begin{figure}[h!]
 ```

-:passport_control: Legit values are :
+:passport_control: Legit values are:

-* h (here) - same location
+* h (here) — same location
-* t (top) - top of page
+* t (top) — top of page
-* b (bottom) - bottom of page
+* b (bottom) — bottom of page
-* p (page) - on an extra page
+* p (page) — on an extra page
-* ! (override) - will force the specified location
+* ! (override) — will force the specified location

-Here's how the image is rendered :
+Here's how the image is rendered:

 ![](http://i.imgur.com/ysY9MOb.png)